Aztec networks overview

 The Aztec Protocol operates across multiple networks, each serving specific purposes and audiences.
-This guide provides essential technical information for connecting to each network.
+This page gives builders and node operators the technical details to connect to each network: live version, RPC and bootnode endpoints, contract addresses, and governance parameters.

 | Parameter | Alpha (Mainnet) | Testnet |